 The Aboriginal culture and worldview is complex and multifaceted.
 We encourage readers to learn more at www.sbs.com.au/nitv,www.aiatsis.gov.au and www.ccca.com.au.
 For guidelines on how to sensitively refer to the Aboriginal and Torres Strait minority, see Other Considerations.

 Multiculturalism in Australia

 The Australian mainstream has generally adopted Anglo/Celtic-Western customs.
 However, this description is becoming less relevant for depicting modern society’s social make-up as many Australian households have a multicultural identity.
 Whereas previously most immigrants came from Europe, many people are now arriving from Asia, Africa and the Americas.
-In 2015, roughly 28% of Australian residents were born overseas and 43.1% had at least one parent born overseas.
+According to the 2016 census, roughly 26% of Australian residents were born overseas and 49% had at least one parent born overseas.
 In a recent SBS study on Australia’s social attitudes, most migrants identified themselves as Australian – with 76% thinking of themselves as at least part-‘Aussie’.

 Most Australians accept multiculturalism and believe it to be the future of the country.
 However, a reactionary attitude has lingered as some people remain uncomfortable with divergences from a Western standard.
 This can be witnessed in the the debates that surround current immigration policies and politics.
 For example, a 2016 Essential Vision Poll found 49% of Australians support a ban on Muslim immigration.